 Swimming is a de-stressing activity that boasts a lot of health benefits as it is good for your joints and can help those of you suffering from swollen feet, ankles and legs.

-If you’re looking after the grandchildren or just want to get out of the house, then another great indoor activity you can try in the autumn and winter months is visiting a museum.
-Due to social distancing guidelines, many museums now require you to book a timed slot ahead of your visit, even those which have free entry.
+If you’re looking after the grandchildren or just want to get out of the house, then another great indoor activity you could consider in the autumn and winter months is visiting a museum.

 There are thousands of museums across the UK that are full of historic artefacts, treasures, new technologies and historic works of art.
 You should look out for exhibits you and your relatives might enjoy, as well as temporary exhibitions that are being displayed over the winter months.